-Sierra eone’s beaches have been praised by many and can be seen as its’ main tourist attraction.
-Even though a couple have been affected by sandmining, they have been spared from commercialisation and mass-tourism and offer some of the most stunning vistas of the continent.
+Sierra Leone’s beaches have been praised by many and can be seen as its’ main tourist attraction.
+They have been spared from commercialization and mass-tourism and offer some of the most stunning vistas of the continent.
 They are desolate, quiet, peaceful and will melt the hearts even of those who hate sand.

 Read on for our top-5 beaches and envision yourself sipping a rum-coconut cocktail fresh from the palm tree, eating just-caught lobster whilst enjoying the sunset or hitting the waves with surfers from all over the world.

 Although it is not the most visually stunning, Lumley beach is on this list because it is where many Freetonians come to have a good time.
 Perfect for a sunset or sunrise run, football matches, beach volleyball or to enjoy an ice cream sold at Gigibontà’s, Nicecream, Scoops or from the Bomba ice cream sellers that go up and down the shore.
 Lumley beach is also home to many clubs such as the Warehouse, O’Casey’s live music bar and 232 Complex.
 Not ideal for a swim, but perfect for blending in with the locals and enjoy the sunset.
 Lumley beach is in western Freetown and close to most hotels and guesthouses.